-Clean your head after each trip.
-Giving sinks, counters, and the areas around and behind the toilet (particularly if you have boating friends with bad aim) a good cleaning with disinfecting wipes or other such cleaners will leave Neptune's throne room smelling clean and ready for your next adventure.
+- ➤ Clean your head after each trip.
+Giving sinks, counters, and the areas around and behind the toilet (particularly if you have boating friends with bad aim) a good cleaning with disinfecting wipes or other such cleaners will leave Neptune's throne room smelling clean and ready for your next adventure. - Shut all sanitation system seacocks when not in use (to prevent possible back siphoning and flooding).